Bryan De La Cruz Player Props: Marlins vs. Rangers

 Bryan De La Cruz At The Plate

-- In 14.4% of his games this season, he has hit a home run, and 3.4% of his trips to the plate.
+- In 14.3% of his games this year, he has gone deep, and 3.4% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.